-OFF THE GRID (TRSTENO)
+OFF THE GRID – ARBORETUM TRSTENO

 The very first time you lay your eyes on the remarkable Old City of Dubrovnik you may have the impression that you are gazing onto a film set.
 All fans of Game of Thrones, a popular epic phantasy, probably know that Dubrovnik was the main filming location in Croatia as King’s Landing.
 As you explore the ancient old town, enjoy views of the red-roofed skyline that is recognized as the Capital of the Seven Kingdoms.
-Why not walk around the historic streets and enjoy a themed film tour – it a perfect wrap of your autumn adventure in Dubrovnik!
+Why not walk around the historic streets and enjoy a themed film tour – it is a perfect wrap of your autumn adventure in Dubrovnik!